tomasherceg/dotvvm-docs/Pages/advanced-miniprofiler.md

 #### <a name="AspNetCore"></a>ASP.NET Core

-> Be aware that MiniProfiler for ASP.NET Core is currently in alpha pre-release version.
+> Be aware that MiniProfiler for ASP.NET Core is currently in beta pre-release version.

 1. Run the following commands in the _Package Manager Console_ window: